jimbojw/karmarank/karmarank-manifesto-0.2.3-2025-12-30-e455500.md

 This cylindrical portion of the corporate social graph contains the people who have direct influence on your rating.
 People exterior to the cylinder may have indirect influence, subject to the discretion of the in-cylinder participants.
-For example, if you're a manager, then the feedback of your circle of reports below you may influence your manager above.
+For example, if you, yourself, happen to be a manager, then the feedback of your circle of reports below you may influence your manager above.

 Twice a year (or however often your company performs reviews), the lid is put on this cylinder, and the heat is turned up.
 This is the